 - secondary osteoarthritis of hips and knees

 - inactive lifestyles.

 Additionally, such pains are usually more intense after lying on the affected side.
-Also, being involved in physical activities such as prolonged exercises, long-distance running, and falls.
+Also, being involved in physical activities.
+Activities such as prolonged exercises, long-distance running, and falls.

 The disease is more common in females who are ages 40 – 60.
 GTPS comprises of Tendinopathy (Severe Tendon Pain), External snapping hip and Trochanteric bursitis.

-This disease is characterized by stiffness or clicking sounds during walking.
-Commonly increased pain in the joints (especially during rainy seasons).
-Also, limping and pains at the knee, thigh, groin or buttocks.
+When patients complain of stiffness or clicking sounds during walking, hip osteoarthritis is often the cause.
+Additionally, commonly increased pain in the joints (especially during rainy seasons) also occur.
+Plus, limping and pain at the knee, thigh, groin, or buttocks.
 However, a clear cause of Hip Osteoarthritis is yet to be established.
-Although, factors like obesity, aging, and joint injuries are believed to be behind it.
+Although factors like obesity, aging, and joint injuries appear to be linked.

 This pain will be located in your outer thigh.
 Meralgia Paresthetica is caused by mechanical compression of the superficial sensory nerve.
-This nerve is found on your thigh’s skin.
-This condition is caused by:
+This nerve is found on your thigh’s skin, and the condition is caused by: